18th C, Northern Elm, Shanxi. Traditional design and construction; ‘taohuan’ side panel between legs; top shows patina of old age.

 73” w.
 14½” d.
 34” h.

 The decoration reflects a cultural heritage and conservative preference of the Shanxi people of the region.
-The straight beaded-edge apron ends with spandrel-heads pierced with carvings of stylized “ruyi” and cloud forms, which together symbolize “harmony, happiness and good fortune as you wish”.
-Ruyi is an age-old Buddhist symbol throughout China but especially in Shanxi as Northern Shanxi has been associated with the earliest transmission of Buddhism from India during the Han dynasty (206 BC-220 AD).
+The straight beaded-edge apron ends with spandrel-heads pierced with carvings of stylized “ruyi” and cloud forms, which together symbolize a wish for harmony, happiness and good fortune.
+“Ruyi” is an age-old Buddhist symbol throughout China but especially in Shanxi as Northern Shanxi has been associated with the earliest transmission of Buddhism from India during the Han dynasty (206 BC-220 AD).